How to Change Your Name After Marriage

 4. Update your driver's license or state ID card

-Note: We will use DMV as shorthand for your state's Department of Motor Vehicles office.
+Note: We'll use DMV as shorthand for your state's Department of Motor Vehicles office.
 State acronyms vary—e.g., BMV, RMV, SOS—but their offices are equivalent.

 You must first update your name with the Social Security Administration before changing your name on your driver's license, REAL ID, state-issued ID card, or learner's permit.

 You can't change the name on your driver's license by mail or online.
-Complete this corrective renewal at your local DMV.
-And factor in potential name change deadlines.
+Complete this step at your local DMV.
+Be sure to factor in potential name change deadlines.

 Come prepared to take a new photo and pay a renewal or reissue fee.
 Bring cash or a personal check.
 Offices accepting credit card payments may add a surcharge.